chika-games/RPG-Maker-Specifications/docs/lmt.md

 ## Introduction
 LCF Map Tree (LMT) files are used to store map properties, game start information, and map orderings for RPG Maker 2000/2003 (RM2k/3) games.

+These LMT files use a tag-based format similar to the one used in e.g. Adobe SWF files.

 ## Data Types
 Little-endian byte order is assumed for all numerical types;
 the least significant byte is stored first, and the most significant byte is stored last.